dfelinto/blender-manual/manual/constraints/relationship/action.rst

  .. warning::

-   FIXME - warning body below

     Unfortunately, here again we find the constraints limitations:

       - When using a rotation property as "driver", these values are "mapped back" to the ``[-180.0- , 180.0- [`` range.
       - When using a scale property as "driver", these values are limited to null or positive values.

 :guilabel:`Action Range` :guilabel:`Start` / :guilabel:`End`
    The starting and ending frames of the action to be mapped.